Red Hat Lightspeed via the Hybrid Cloud Console - Evaluate and remediate CVEs.

 Security → Vulnerability → Reports

-There are two types of reports - an executive report and a customizable CVE report. -
+There are three types of reports - an executive report, a customizable CVE report, and a report by operating system versions. -

 Start with the executive report - click